Juliet Wells

 Current and recent cases include:

-Instructed on behalf of more than 700,000 Brazilian claimants (including individuals, municipalities, businesses, and the Catholic Church) in proceedings brought against BHP Group following the collapse of the Fundão Dam in November 2015.
+• Munícipio de Mariana & Ors v BHP Group Plc & Anr – instructed on behalf of more than 700,000 Brazilian claimants (including individuals, municipalities, businesses, and the Catholic Church) in proceedings brought against BHP Group following the collapse of the Fundão Dam in November 2015.

-Acting for around 1,500 Brazilian orange juice farmers in Commercial Court proceedings arising out of an alleged cartel in the orange juice export market in Brazil, led by Alain Choo-Choy KC and Andrew Fulton KC.
+• Viegas, Sanches & Others v Cutrale & Others – acting for around 1,500 Brazilian orange juice farmers in Commercial Court proceedings arising out of an alleged cartel in the orange juice export market in Brazil, led by Alain Choo-Choy KC and Andrew Fulton KC.

-Representing two former members of the ICC’s Office of the Prosecutor in international disciplinary proceedings before the Administrative Tribunal of the UN International Labour Organisation, led by Rodney Dixon KC.
+• O & S v International Criminal Court – representing two former members of the ICC’s Office of the Prosecutor in international disciplinary proceedings before the Administrative Tribunal of the UN International Labour Organisation.

-Application on behalf of two women arbitrarily detained in Saudi Arabia to the UN Working Group on Arbitrary Detention, led by Rodney Dixon KC.
+• X & Y v Saudi Arabia – application on behalf of two women arbitrarily detained in Saudi Arabia to the UN Working Group on Arbitrary Detention.

-Advising on compliance by FIFA and the Asian Football Confederation with the UN Guiding Principles on Business and Human Rights, in a case arising out of the mistreatment of a British football fan during the AFC Asian Cup in 2019.
+• Re FIFA and the Asian Football Confederation – advising on compliance by FIFA and the Asian Football Confederation with the UN Guiding Principles on Business and Human Rights, in a case arising out of the mistreatment of a British football fan during the AFC Asian Cup in 2019.

 Costs and Litigation Funding

 Juliet advises and acts in cases raising a wide range of costs law issues.
-She recently represented Rebekah Vardy (unled) in the high-profile detailed assessment proceedings arising out of the Vardy v Rooney libel case.
+She recently represented Rebekah Vardy (unled) in the high profile detailed assessment proceedings arising out of the Vardy v Rooney libel case.

 She is particularly well-placed to advise on costs and funding in group litigation cases and collective proceedings claims under the Consumer Rights Act 2015 – including identification of common and individual costs, compatibility of funding arrangements with the Damages-Based Agreements Regulations 2013, risks to third party litigation funders, and security for costs applications.